 Assistant means a person employed by the owner to assist the attendant in operating an amusement ride or amusement attraction when it is open to the public.

-"Payment of Fees" shall be deemed made when the Department receives in the Springfield office all fees due as calculated on the application in the form of a check or money order made payable to "Illinois Department of Labor".
+"Payment of Fees" shall be deemed made when the Department receives all fees due, as calculated on the application, in the form of electronic fund transfer, check or money order made payable to "Illinois Department of Labor".
 All fees shall be paid before a permit to operate an amusement ride or amusement attraction is issued.

 "Permit" means a permit issued annually by the Department allowing an amusement ride or amusement attraction unit to be operated in the State of Illinois.